ejaquay/bootrom/README.md

 ### Creating the bootstrap rom

-I created a boottrack file by combining my desired REL, BOOT, and KRN from Nitros9: (My work was done on WSL and examples are linux shell commands)
+I created a boottrack file by combining my desired REL, BOOT, and KRN from Nitros9: (My work was done on linux and examples are linux shell commands)

 ```
    cat rel_80_3309 boot_emu krn_6309 > boottrack